drimpossible/drimpossible.github.io/about/index.md

 ## <a name="achievements" id="achievements"></a>Achievements

+### 2020

+* Got oustanding reviewer award for ECCV 2020!
+* My research on issues with continual learning [**Greedy Sampler and Dumb Learner: A Surprisingly Effective Approach for Continual Learning**]() got accepted at ECCV 2020 (Oral) (Acceptance rate: 2\%).
+* Got outstanding reviewer award for CVPR 2020 (Acceptance rate: 4% :P)!

 ### 2019

 * My research on active learning on text classification [**Sampling Bias in Deep Active Classification: An Empirical Study**](https://github.com/drimpossible/drimpossible.github.io/blob/master/documents/Active-Sampling-Bias.pdf) got accepted at EMNLP 2019.
-Details [here]() (coming soon).
 * Completed my bachelors and masters in computer science at [IIIT-Hyderabad](http://www.iiit.ac.in). [**My thesis**](https://github.com/drimpossible/drimpossible.github.io/blob/master/documents/Thesis.pdf) focused on developing principled approaches for sparse connectivity (pruning) and methods to exploit fast-binary convolutions for building efficient but accurate deep networks.
 * Got outstanding reviewer award for CVPR 2019!
 Here is the [reviewer guideline](/blog/life/reviewing_for_dummies/) I developed for reference.
 * I'm pursuing a PhD in Machine Learning at University of Oxford, one small step towards achieving my big goal.